DX ARCHIVE

 Radio Jackie North had made a 'final broadcast' during April 1983, but had then been on and off the air during the Summer, on 963kHz/317m in addition to the normal 1395kHz/217m.
 As can be read in the Tim Jackson report below from 27th July 1983.

-Radio Jackie North were last reported with regular transmissions in Tim Jackson's Merseyside Report in late September 1983.
-There were reports of single test broadcasts in December 1983 and early 1984, but nothing came of these.
+Radio Jackie North were last reported with regular transmissions in Tim Jackson's Merseyside Report during late September 1983.
+There was a report of a single test broadcast on 18th December 1983 announcing 945kHz / 317m.
+This must have been a 'new' show as Rick thanked everyone for their Christmas Cards, and said Boxing Day would be the station's 7th birthday.
+There were no reports of an actual 7th birthday on Boxing Day.
+Other tests were heard in early 1984, but nothing came of these.
 Rick hadn't given up on free radio though, and in early 1984 was involved with Radio Atlantis on 1242kHz, 936kHz and FM.
 He then joined up with John Dwyer in a 'new' incarnation of Merseyland Alternative Radio on 819kHz in late 1984.
-This didn't last very long, and in October 1985 was in Ballina, in Ireland's County Mayo, setting up a station with John Dwyer.
+This didn't last very long, and in October 1985, Rick was in Ballina, in Ireland's County Mayo, setting up a station with John Dwyer.
 He was soon back in Liverpool and joined up with Steven Bishop to bring back Radio Atlantis in May 1987, on 936kHz.
 This took his time up for next few years until the early 1990's when the station disappeared.
-In the early 2000's Rick Dane started hosting shows on a new incarnation of Merseyland Alternative Radio on FM, but sadly passed away on 16th November 2002.
+In the early 2000's Rick Dane started hosting shows on a new incarnation of Merseyland Alternative Radio on FM and on Central Radio, but sadly passed away on 16th November 2002.
 Several tribute broadcasts were aired on FM in subsequent years and recordings of some of these can be heard on Merseypirates.
 In November 2010 another tribute was aired, this time on the old Radio Jackie North wavelength of 217m.
 Some of the shows recorded from 217m / 1386kHz near Blackpool can be heard in the files below, and a recording of the entire weekend output from the 2010 RJN Tribute web stream can be listened to here.

 2010_11_14_sun_rjn_tribute_217m-1386am_1055-1130_ericmonaghan-gh.mp3 Recorded near Blackpool from 1386kHz